-A Bulging disc is one that has extended outward beyond its normal boundary due to various forms of degeneration.
-Should the disc impinge on the ligaments connecting the vertebrae or on nerves of the spine, pain results.
-A bulging disc may also result when the nucleus populous pushes outward.
-Disc bulges may be asymptomatic, only appearing on a magnetic resonance imaging (MRI) scan.
+A Bulging disk is one that has extended outward beyond its boundary that is normal.
+Should the disk impinge on nerves of the spine or the ligaments, pain results?
+If the nucleus pushes outward A disc may result.
+Disc bulges may be curable, only appearing on a magnetic resonance imaging (MRI) scan.

 Cause of injury

-Age-related wear and degeneration.
-Stretching of ligaments connecting vertebrae.
+Age-related degeneration and wear.
+Stretching of ligaments.
 Successive strains from improper weight training.

 Signs and symptoms

-Back pain radiating to the legs (lumbar discs).
-Back pain radiating to the shoulders (cervical discs).
-Numbness, tingling or pain in the buttocks, back, upper or lower limb.
+Back pain radiating into the legs (thoracic disks ).
+Back pain radiating to the shoulders (cervical disks ).
+Numbness, pain or tingling in the back, the buttocks, upper or lower limb.

-A bulging disc may not cause symptoms and may not be diagnosed without a medical scan.
-As a disc bulges more overtime, however, it may begin to impinge on nerves and cause pain.
-Sudden stress to the discs, as during abrupt movements or weightlifting, can cause rupture or herniation of the disc, a more painful condition requiring rest and rehabilitation.
+Symptoms may not be caused by A disc and may not be diagnosed without a scan.
+But it might start to impinge on nerves and cause pain, as a disk bulges overtime.
+Sudden stress to the disks, like during weightlifting or movements, can lead to herniation or rupture of the disk, a condition that is debilitating requiring rehab and rest.

-Cessation of activity stressing the spinal discs.
-Rest and alternating ice and heat to reduce inflammation and pain.
+Cessation of action stressing the disks.
+Rest and alternating heat and ice to decrease pain and inflammation.

 Rehabilitation and prevention

-More severely bulging disc may in time rupture, causing the inner material to extrude into the spinal canal.
-In less severe cases, rest and ice are generally sufficient to restore pain free mobility to the athlete.
+More badly disc may in time rupture, causing the material to extrude into the spinal canal.
+In severe cases, ice and rest are enough to revive pain mobility to the athlete.

-The good news is that sports & remedial massage can be very beneficial in treating bulging or herniated disc symptoms.
-The type of remedial massage treatment will depend on the severity of the disc issue.
-In summary, the benefits of remedial massage for the treatment of herniated discs are:
+The fantastic thing is that sports & remedial massage can be extremely useful in treating bulging or herniated disc symptoms.
+The sort of massage therapy will depend on the seriousness of the disk issue.
+In Conclusion, the advantages of therapeutic massage for the treatment of herniated discs are:

-- increased range of motion of the joints; and
+Increased range of movement of the joints; and

-- the prevention of ongoing disc degeneration by restoring normal pelvic and spinal alignment.
+the prevention of continuing disk degeneration by restoring normal pelvic and spinal alignment.